prantoamt/django-parser-app/README.md

 9. If no validation errors are found, you will be asked to confirm upload.
 10. After confirmation, your data wil be imported in the desired model (in case of this example, ``Area`` model).

-**Feel free to participate in the parser_app.
-I appreciate your contributions!